oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 JHR is fairly chatty relatively, but he is not as chatty as [JKE](JKE.md).
 He likes to talk about knowledge.
 He likes to exchange life with you and him.
 JHR is practically pretty much down to basic in his chattiness, he just wants to make people comfortable.
 JHR may also spew out garbage, very random garbage once in a while.
 Its typically indiscernible noises, or just his thoughts.

+JHR is also the kind of person to teach you how to do things.
+If you don't know how to read, or fail miserably at walking, JHR will show you how.
+He enjoys teaching and tutoring others.

 ### Sociopathy
 In his sociopathy, he is sadistic (not murderous).
 He likes pain, but isn't that all?
 Anyways.
 He is also good to hang out as he can rant and chat with you about many things.